-All students applying for and entering the designated programmes as well as relevant academic and administrative staff will be fully briefed on the Fitness to Practise Policy and related procedures through the Course Handbook, this Policy and reference to the Social Workers' Registration Board's Code of Professional Conduct and Ethics for Social Workers (where appropriate).
-Students are required to read this Policy and acknowledge in writing that they have read and understood the Programme's Fitness to Practise Policy and procedures at the academic year of the designated programmes.
+All students applying for and entering the designated programme as well as relevant academic and administrative staff will be fully briefed on the Fitness to Practise Policy and related procedures through the Course Handbook, and this Policy.
+Students are required to read this Policy and acknowledge in writing that they have read and understood the Programme's Fitness to Practise Policy and procedures prior to commencing year one of the Diploma in Drug Counselling Theory and Intervention Skills Programme.